VictoriaMetrics/VictoriaMetrics/docs/VictoriaLogs/querying/README.md

 ```

 The `-N` command-line flag is essential to pass to `curl` during live tailing, since otherwise curl may delay displaying matching logs
-because of internal response bufferring.
+because of internal response buffering.

 The `<query>` must conform the following rules: